sarub0b0/kubetui/README.md

       --config-file <CONFIG_FILE>      Config file path -l, --logging                        Logging
   -n, --namespaces <NAMESPACES>        Namespaces (e.g. -n val1,val2,val3 | -n val1 -n val2 -n val3)
+      --pod-columns <POD_COLUMNS>      Comma-separated list of columns to show in pod table (e.g. name,status,ip).
+Use "full" to show all available columns [default: name,ready,status,age]
   -s, --split-direction <v|h>          Window split direction [default: v]
 ```

+### Pod Column Customization

+Use `--pod-columns` to customize the columns displayed in the pod table.

+- Specify columns using a comma-separated list:
+  `--pod-columns=ready,status,age`

+- Use `full` to show all available columns:
+  `--pod-columns=full`

+Notes:
+- The `Name` column is always included even if not specified.
+- The `full` keyword cannot be combined with other columns.

 ### Shell Completion